shwina/shwina.github.io/_posts/2020-11-16-get-it-right.md

 {'line': 'goodbye'}
 ```

-Class attributes are stored in a class dictionary:
+Class attributes are stored in a _class dictionary_:

 ```python
 >>> Speaker.__dict__